Home Blood Pressure Monitoring: How to Measure It Properly, What Readings Mean and When to Get Help

 If you have not already read it, our guide to high blood pressure explains the condition in more depth, including causes, treatment and longer-term risks.

-Why home readings can sometimes be better than clinic readings
+Why home readings can be more useful than clinic readings

 That does not mean home readings are always perfect.
 They still depend on technique, timing and consistency.